evgomes/flashcards/README.md

 This is a required project to complete the course [React Nanodegree](https://br.udacity.com/course/react-nanodegree--nd019) by Udacity

 ### How to use
-*You need install react native installed, you can check the official guide to install react native and set the enviroment properly on [https://facebook.github.io/react-native/docs/getting-started.html](https://facebook.github.io/react-native/docs/getting-started.html)*
+*You need react native installed, so you can check the official guide to install react native and set the enviroment properly on [https://facebook.github.io/react-native/docs/getting-started.html](https://facebook.github.io/react-native/docs/getting-started.html)*

 Said that, follow the steps bellow: